ev3rshade/collegeMaterials_submodule/Sem 3/CS250/Notes/➡️ Cache.md

 Defines **when** values can be read.

 ### 6.3 Qualities of a Coherent Cache
+1 Program order preservation
-- A processor reads its own most recent write
+	1. A processor reads its own most recent write
+2 Write propagation
-- Writes eventually visible to other processors
+	2. Writes eventually visible to other processors
-- Writes are seen in the same order by all processors

-**Write serialization**
+3 **Write serialization**
 > Ensures consistent ordering of writes

 Migration
 > Moving data closer to the accessing processor.